etangreal/codeviz/README.md

 		ssh -i insecure_key root@<IPAddress>

+		#note: if you have an issue that the key is not secure enough do the following and retry:
+		chmod 600 insecure_key

 	# REPEAT-ONCE-MORE: *** SSH-ing INTO THE CONTAINER ***

 	# In the 1st console) start the meteor server